Blog

 Note: Articles on the Renters’ Rights Bill will be continuously updated as details emerge

-This is aimed at supporting quicker and cheaper resolution when there are disputes – preventing them escalating to costly court proceedings by providing fair, impartial and binding resolution, to both landlords and tenants and reducing the need to go to court.
+The creation of this ombudsman is aimed at supporting quicker and cheaper resolution when there are disputes – preventing them escalating to costly court proceedings by providing fair, impartial and binding resolution, to both landlords and tenants, and reducing the need to go to court.

 The ombudsman will be expected to resolve consumer disputes on a number of matters, including whether it is reasonable for a landlord to prevent a tenant keeping a pet at the property.

-The ombudsman will also be able to offer tenancy mediation to landlords and tenants to resolve disputes when initiated by landlords.
-This is a service already offered by the Property Redress Scheme’s Tenancy Mediation Service, who may be able to link directly with the new ombudsman.
+It will also be able to offer tenancy mediation to landlords and tenants to resolve disputes when initiated by landlords.
+This is a service already offered by the Property Redress Scheme’s Tenancy Mediation Service, which may be able to link directly with the new ombudsman.

-The Bill includes robust enforcement measures for the ombudsman service.
-Local councils will be able to take action against landlords who fail to join.
+Membership of the new ombudsman will be a legal requirement for landlords, and the Bill includes robust enforcement measures to enable local councils to be able to take action against landlords who fail to join.
 This will include civil penalties of up to £7,000 for initial breaches and up to £40,000 or criminal prosecution for continuing or repeated breaches.
-Tenants will be able to seek rent repayment orders against their landlord if the landlord commits an offence by persistently failing to join the ombudsman service.
+In addition, tenants will be able to seek rent repayment orders against their landlord if the landlord commits an offence by persistently failing to join the ombudsman service.

 The new ombudsman for landlords will be in addition to the two schemes that exist to handle complaints by tenants and landlords about letting agents – The Property Ombudsman and the Property Redress Scheme.
 These government-approved schemes arbitrate complaints and offer binding redress.
 They are compulsory for agents to join if they want to trade legally, and agents must comply with each scheme’s adjudicator-led decisions.

-Sean Hooker, Head of Redress at the Property Redress Scheme
+- Sean Hooker, Head of Redress and Ombudsman Office at The Property Redress Scheme

 Become a Total Landlord.